OmarAlJarrah/video-streaming-platform/README.md

 - Security.
 - High Performance.

 ## Development Style
-Mainly focus on `Agile`, `Incremental` development.
+Mainly focus on **agile**, **incremental** development.
 This project will be phased based on features, capabilities & optimization (Get a base, build on top of it, make it work, and finally optimize).

 Project **phases**, **tasks**, **initiatives**, **system designs** & **documents** will be maintained through `GitHub Issues` and the documentation directory.